Giant

 E0

-Control board powers up but displays E0 and will not start heating cycle
+The control board powers up but displays E0 and will not start the heating cycle.

 Control Initialization Fault